RuthMaria/moveit/README.md

 ## :books: About

-It is an application that does time management.
+It is an application that does time management like the pomodoro.
+The each completed cycle  the user goes up one level if finished the challenge.

-Services:

-* Start time

 <a id="execution"></a><br>